Generic name: zaleplon (oral route) [ ZAL-e-plon ]

 Other medical problems

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Drug abuse or dependence (or history of)—Dependence on zaleplon may develop.
+- Drug abuse or dependence, history of—Dependence on zaleplon may develop.

 Take this medicine only as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 If too much is taken, it may become habit-forming (causing mental or physical dependence).

-Take zaleplon just before going to bed, when you are ready to go to sleep.
+Take zaleplon just before going to bed or when you have trouble falling asleep.
 This medicine works very quickly to put you to sleep.